 TELL ME MORE ABOUT FOSTERING

 Fostering is looking after a child or young person aged 0 – 21 in your own home for which you will receive an allowance.
-A child aged 3 years and above would need a room of their own and you would need to be at home full time.
-However, there are different types of fostering with varying requirements alongside the regular mainstream service so you can find a type of fostering that suits you and your family.
+As we are currently not recruiting baby carers you require a spare room to foster with Islington.
+However, there are different types of fostering with varying requirements alongside the mainstream service so you can still find a type of fostering that suits you and your family.

 The Supportive Lodgings scheme is good too for those who may wish to continue working as the placement is for a young adult aged 16-21.
 You will provide them with their own room and support with everyday skills to help with their transition into adulthood and the journey on to independent living.